 At Friendship, we celebrate the tremendous accomplishments of our high school graduates, but we recognize that the journey for these students is just beginning.
-Our commitment to targeted alumni support has produced more graduates accepted to college than any other public charter network in the District of Columbia.

 Academic and Financial Aid Counseling:

 The Office of Alumni Affairs offers comprehensive counseling, college transition services, financial aid restoration services, advocacy, resource referrals, and success advising for all Friendship Collegiate Academy and Technology Preparatory Academy graduates.

 Click here to schedule an appointment with Ms. Brett Gotlib, the Manager of Alumni Retention and Support if you are in need of personalized counseling and advising services.

 Application is now CLOSED for Spring 2022 semester.
 The purpose of the Friendship College Persistence Fund is to assist Friendship alumni, currently enrolled in college, in managing financial hardships that can hinder students from entering or persisting through college.

 The College Persistence Fund is not an additional source of financial aid.
 It is up to students and parents to first seek all available government and college financial aid, including grants, scholarships, and loans prior to applying to the College Fund.
 The College Fund was established to help students pay for gaps in tuition, room & board, books, or travel after all financial aid and family resources are exhausted.
 College Fund application decisions will not be made until all other financial aid options have been attempted.

 - Applications will be accepted until October 15th for the fall semester and February 15th for the spring semester.